br3ndonland/udacity-fsnd-flask-catalog/info/flask-catalog-methods.md

 - Keep the application code structured
 - Coordinate changes among the functions, app routes, and templates
 - Follow all the similar variable names being used everywhere
-- Integrate Flask and JavaScript
+- Integrate Flask and JavaScript.
+As much as I appreciate Python, it seems like I'm just avoiding JavaScript and should just be coding everything in JavaScript instead of Python.

 **Time commitment:**

 - It took ~50 hours over a week (end of March 2018) to build the initial version of the app (up to the :face_palm: stage).
 - It took ~30 hours to debug the pages and JSON.
-- It took ~30 hours to debug the login.
+- It took ~70 hours to debug the login.

 [(Back to TOC)](#table-of-contents)